Gangster-turned-politician and his brother shot dead live on TV

 Based on a complaint made by Mr Pal’s wife, a case was filed against Mr Ahmed, his brother Ashraf, Asad Ahmed [Atiq’s son] and his aide Ghulam Hassan and others on 25 February.

 Meanwhile, UP police said the three assailants behind Mr Ahmed and his brother’s killing are being interrogated for more details.
+Local reports said that the three gunmen told police that they wanted to kill the brothers “to become famous”.

 State chief minister Yogi Adityanath – a leading figure in Prime Minister Narendra Modi’s ruling Bharatiya Janata Party (BJP) – set up a three-member judicial commission to probe the incident.